Park/Trail Name: 7IL Ranch

 Location: 5389 Mill Creek Rd., Cat Spring, TX 78933

 Directions: From I-10 Exit 704 (FM 949) Go (north) on FM 949 about 11.7 miles to 1094.
-Cross 1094 and go .2 miles.
-Turn Left on Mill Creek Road. (after bridge the road Y’s, stay to right) 7IL entrance is on the Left 2.5 miles.
-Look for the Texas Flag Mailbox.
+Cross 1094 and go 0.2 miles.
+Turn left on Mill Creek Road.
+After the bridge stay to the right at the Y. Go another 2.5 miles and 7IL entrance is on the left.

-Overnight Horse Camping: allowed
+Overnight Horse Camping: Allowed

-Non-rider camping fee per person $2
+- $5 Non-rider daily fee per person

 Dogs: Dogs are allowed but must be kept on leash.